ghostduck/android_app_backup_restore_script_for_windows/README.md

 Please note that the save APK option may not work for some apps :(

 ## Batch file usage:
+Connect your device to PC.
+You probably need to enable USB debugging and PTP transfer.

+Then run the batch file.
 After the first check, you will see the menu with items.

 * Backup [app name]: Save backup file in /backup in file name of yyyymmdd_packagename.ab